inspire-eu-validation/metadata/common/README.md

-# 2	Common Requirements for ISO/TC 19139:2007 based INSPIRE metadata records
+# Common requirements for XML Encoded INSPIRE metadata

-This group describing metadata elements that shall be used in the same way in more than one of the mentioned Conformance Classes.
+This group describes metadata elements that shall be used in the same way in all the Conformance Classes.

-This chapter does not comprise a Conformance Class, but is referred to from the others Conformance Class chapters of the [INSPIRE Metadata](http://inspire.ec.europa.eu/id/ats/metadata/2.0) Technical Guidance based on ISO/TS 19139:2007.
+This set of requirements does not comprise a Conformance Class, but it is referred to from the others Conformance Classes of the implementation of "INSPIRE dataset and service metadata based on ISO/TS 19139:2007" [INSPIRE Metadata](../README.md) based on the corresponding technical guidance [TG MD](#ref_TG_MD).

-*Note*: This ATS is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.
+*Note*: It is in Ready for review stage, none of the tests have an official INSPIRE MIG approval.

 ## Standardization target type